beezwax/fmrest-ruby/README.md

 If you're working with ActiveRecord models this will also make them accept `FmRest::StringDate` values for date fields.

+### Timezones

+fmrest-ruby has basic timezone support.
+You can set the `:timezone` option in your connection settings to one of the following values:

+* `:local` - dates will be converted to your system local time offset (as defined by `ENV["TZ"]`), or the timezone set by `Time.zone` if you're using ActiveSupport
+* `:utc` - dates will be converted to UTC offset
+* `nil` - (default) ignore timezones altogether

 ## Spyke support (ActiveRecord-like ORM)